 Guido Landi decided to release a reliable stand-alone exploit for this vulnerability with the publication of this white paper.
+I added support to the exploit for multistage payload generated by Metasploit's msfpayload and integrated it in sqlmap[4] to be able to exploit the vulnerability also via SQL injection.

-He also explains his exploit as follows.
+Guido also explains his exploit as follows.

 It could be pretty hard to achieve arbitrary code execution through heap-based buffer overflow vulnerabilities if the attacker intent is to exploit the system routines that manage the heap memory.
-Nevertheless, in this exploit we are going to use the buffer overflow to overwrite a function pointer thus achieving arbitrary code execution.
+Nevertheless, in this exploit we are going to use the buffer overflow to overwrite a function pointer thus achieving arbitrary code execution